 And one simple way to make your home look more expensive using paint is to go for darker shades on your interior walls.
 Want more inspo?
 Check out my pick of the best inspirational rooms which will make you want to crack out the black paint, right now.

 Style Tip: When it comes to paint brands, you have to be careful scrimping.
 Never try to colour match a cheaper brand to a more expensive one – it never works, and you’ll end up with a flat colour that is a poor imitation of the real thing.
 Instead look at the finish of the paint, how hard wearing it is, the intensity of the colour and coverage, and the age of your property.

 In all honesty, I could write several blog posts on expensive vs cheap paint brands!
 The key is to buy a tester pot of your desired colour and paint a huge sample on your walls and live with it for a while before you get decorating.

-5. Luxe lighting
+5. Choose LuxE lighting

 Great lighting can make or break a room scheme.
 Who hasn’t walked into a room blinking under the power of a zillion spot lights?
 Or (even worse) one sad lonely pendant bulb.
 It screams cheap and uninviting – not what we want!

 When it comes to your central pendant lighting, think of the actual shade or pendant as a key accessory in your room overall look.
 Choose one because it is made from fabulous materials, has an interesting shape or gives off a subtle glow.
 Your eye will go up above when the light is switched on so make sure you install a banger of a light fitting up there!

 - BHS for designer dupes at high street prices